-- Audit, Risk and Compliance Committee (ARCC); - Nomination, Remuneration and Governance Committee (NRGC) resulting from the merger in 2019 of the Nomination and Governance Committee (NGC) and the Human Resources and Remuneration Committee (HRRC).
+- Audit, Risk and Compliance Committee (ARCC); - Nomination, Remuneration and Governance Committee (NRGC).

 These Committees have been put in place by the Board; they report regularly to it and assist it in fulfilling its duties.

 The ARCC comprises three Members of the Board.